 Is flat head syndrome caused by a baby sleeping on his back?

-A flat head syndrome baby can often also suffer from torticolis (tightening of the neck muscles), which means he may favour the same side for sleeping, feeding and so on, because the other side is painful.
+A flat head syndrome baby can often also suffer from torticolis (tightening of the neck muscles), which means they may favour the same side for sleeping, feeding and so on, because the other side is painful.

 Are baby pillows safe?